bitcoin-unlimited/BUwiki/identity__protocol.md

 ### Identity management
 The crypto-identity app has the concept of "common identities" and "unique identities".
 A common identity is deliberately used across multiple domains to link accounts.
 A unique identity is probabilistically given to just one web site.

 Apps can use any method to organize identities.
-However, to ensure seed recovery compatibility, apps SHOULD follow these procedures:
+However, to ensure seed recovery compatibility, apps SHOULD follow these procedures to choose a private key or username/password for every log in.

+#### Choosing a public/private key for challenge based authentication

 Use BIP32 compliant HD wallets with the following BIP44 compliant derivation path: